MMNetworks/myproxy/README.md

 P.S.
 Make sure that each user uses a different localhost port.

+### Windows

+myproxy can be started as a service using the -a option. e.g.

+myproxy.exe -a install
+myproxy.exe -a start

+The service options are: install, start, stop, pause, continue, status and remove.

 ## Usage

 Configuration is stored in a YAML file and can be supplied with a -c argument

+When using myproxy as Windows service make sure the file paths are absolute paths.

 <ul>
 <li>logging:</li>